 Jeff Dabe was born in 1963 in the small town of Stacey, Minnesota, located about 40 minutes from Minneapolis.
-Being from a small town, with a population well under 2,000, may be the only part of Jeff’s life that is small.
+Being from a small town may be the only part of Jeff’s life that is small.
 They say everything is bigger in Texas, but, really, everything’s bigger in Jeff Dabe’s world.

 Growing up in such a small town meant Dabe and his outsized hands stuck out even more.
 He was like a fish out of water, except he wasn’t struggling for air.
 What he was struggling with was finding his place, finding out why he had huge arms and, more importantly, what he could do with them.
-There had to be a line of work or some skill where his massive pipes could be utilized for more than their looks.
+Some place, somewhere, there was a line of work needing Dabe’s massive pipes.

 Born with his signature massive-arms, doctors were initially concerned that Dabe suffered health problems that would linger throughout his life.
-After all, having hands that big is usually an ominous sign of things to come, and babies born with arms bigger than an adult male’s leg naturally would raise some alarms.
+After all, having hands that big is usually an ominous sign of things to come.
+Typically, babies born with arms bigger than an adult male’s leg naturally would raise some alarms.

-Fortunately, after many tests and doctors visits, Jeff was given a clean bill of health by the University of Minnesota hospital.
+Fortunately, after many tests and doctors visits, the University of Minnesota hospital gave Jeff a clean bill of health.
 All he had was big hands and nothing else.
 Maybe, the very thing people were fretting about would be Dabe’s ticket to fame and fortune.
 Maybe the thing that concerned doctors most would be the thing in Dabe’s life that helped him most.

 As Jeff grew, so did his arms, albeit disproportionately to the rest of his body.
 He and his family quickly found great uses for his massive pipes, because as they say, use it or lose it.
-So growing up on a farm in rural Minnesota presented a perfect opportunity for Dabe’s father to put his son to work and for Dabe to develop his latent strength.
+So growing up on a farm in rural Minnesota presented a perfect opportunity for Dabe’s father.
+He put his son to work, which helped the farm and gave Dabe ample opportunity to develop his latent strength.

 Based on photographic evidence, he provided a huge hand on the farm and redefined the meaning of farm hand.
 Some people can palm basketballs, Dabe could (probably) palm a bale of hay.
 What he can’t do is use an iPhone, or any touchscreen phone for that matter.
 The touchscreen proves to be too small for Dabe, forcing him to use an archaic flip phone.
 But who knows, maybe the simplicity and ability to disconnect from emails and social media would actually be a nice touch, a way for him to escape the celebrity status he never asked for.